Thousands of uses. Wood and its secrets

 Wood is a durable, easy-to-process raw material, and in addition, it significantly reduces CO2 emissions into the atmosphere.
 It is also an excellent thermal insulator.
 It retains heat much better than concrete or brick, which reduces heating costs, hence its popularity in Scandinavia, for example.

-Poland boasts the tallest European structure made of wood.
-It is the 111-metre-high broadcasting tower of Radiostacja Gliwickie.
-The authorities of the Third Reich used the radio station in 1939 for the ‘Gliwice provocation’, which, according to the propaganda of the time, became the cause of the outbreak of World War II.
+Poland boasts the tallest wooden structure in Europe.
+It is the 111-meter-high broadcasting of the Gliwice Radio Tower.
+In 1939, the authorities of the Third Reich used the radio station for the “Gliwice provocation,” which, according to the propaganda of the time, became the cause of the outbreak of World War II.
 The facility belongs to the local museum.
 Currently, it serves educational purposes as a historical site, where almost all of the technical equipment of the former broadcasting station has been preserved.
 The radio station is supported by over 50 antennas installed on the tower, including those for mobile phones.

 Sport on wood

 Wood is used not only to build offices and houses, but also sports facilities.
 We already know of examples such as the wooden football stadium in Gloucestershire in the British Isles and plans to build a wooden airport.
-Track cycling competitions, on the other hand, take place at a velodrome, an oval sports facility surrounded by stands and social rooms.
+Track cycling competitions, on the other hand, take place in a velodrome, an oval sports facility surrounded by stands and social rooms.

 Wood like glass

 One innovative solution is the creation of transparent wood.
-Researchers from the University of Maryland and the Wallenberg Wood Science Centre in Stockholm, among others, are working on this technology.
+Researchers from the University of Maryland and the Wallenberg Wood Science Center in Stockholm, among others, are working on this technology.
 The transparency effect is achieved by removing or modifying individual pigments.

 The glass-like material not only insulates better, but is also stronger and less susceptible to breakage.
-The process of preparing the transparent raw material involves extracting lignin, which affects its colour – similar to what happens in paper production.
+The process of preparing the transparent raw material involves extracting lignin, which affects its color, similar to what happens in paper production.
 In the next step, the wood is filled with synthetic resin, which increases the hardness of the material.
 The downside of this solution is the use of large amounts of chemicals in its production.

 Researchers from Maryland focused on a different method.
 They examined the properties of hydrogen peroxide, a substance used to lighten hair.
-After applying this chemical compound, they exposed the material to UV rays and then used ethanol and epoxy to clean and fill the wood.
-As a result, they managed to obtain a structure much stronger than glass and transmitting about 90 per cent of light.
-The results of the American researchers’ work can be read in Science Advances, among other publications.
+After applying the chemical compound, they exposed the material to UV rays and then used ethanol and epoxy to clean and fill the wood.
+As a result, they managed to obtain a structure much stronger than glass, transmitting about 90% of light.
+The results of the American researchers’ work are available in, for example, “Science Advances”.

 Wooden bottles